 To do that, you want to start off with a “positives list”.
 These are your current clients: the people and companies who have already purchased from you.

-The model is looking for insights into common characteristics of your customers by comparing a variety of data points.
+The model is looking for insights into the common characteristics of your customers by comparing a variety of data points.
 These common characteristics are your customer DNA or ideal customer profile.

 Once you have that in place, you’ll build a “negatives list”.
 These are the prospects or the unknowns.